hydroffice/hyo2_qc/docs/user_manual_survey_detect_fliers.rst

 Then, the base height is incrementally increased by the level of depth variability and roughness of the grid:

 * Depth variability is estimated by proxy using the Normalized Median of Absolute Deviation (NMAD) of the grid, which is derived by dividing the absolute difference of depth mean and depth median by depth standard deviation.

   * The lower the NMAD, the more depth variability we estimate.
   * An increase in the Base height of the flier search height estimation is warranted if NMAD is less than 0.20 (1 increase) or less than 0.10 (2 increases).

 * Roughness is estimated by the standard deviation of the Gaussian curvature (STD_CURV).

   * The Gaussian curvature is a measure of concavity at each node, whether concave up (shoal) or concave down (deep).
   * The higher the STD_CURV, the rougher the surface.
   * An increase in the Base height of the flier search height estimation is warrented if STD_CURV is greater than 0.01 (1 increase) or greater than 0.10 (2 increases).

 Increases are +2.0 meters, unless the Base height is 1.0 meter, then the increase is +1.0 meter.
 In this manner, Estimated flier heights are always on the interval scale of 1 (minimum), 2, 4, 6, 8, 10, 12, 14, 16 (maximum).

 For example:

-* if a surface has depth median = 12 m, NMAD = 0.15, and STD_CURV = 0.005, then the Estimated height = 2.0 m.
+* If a surface has depth median = 12 m, NMAD = 0.15, and STD_CURV = 0.005, then the Estimated height = 2.0 m.
-* if a surface has depth median = 75 m, NMAD = .04, and STD_CURV = 0.08, then the Estimated height = 10.0 m.
+* If a surface has depth median = 75 m, NMAD = .04, and STD_CURV = 0.08, then the Estimated height = 10.0 m.

 ----------------------------------------------------------------